 - Mauritius nationality benefits

-- You can pass your Mauritius citizenship to your children
+- You can pass your Mauritius nationality to your children

 - Mauritius allows dual citizenship (in some cases)

-- Mauritius is a global citizen in good standing
+- Mauritius is a global member in good standing

 - Mauritius has a competitive tax regime